greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 1.4 Typos

-    Lines 205; The legend of Figure 1 incorrectly states that RNA polymerase is a protease **
+    Lines 205; The legend of Figure 1 incorrectly states that RNA polymerase is a protease

+**
 The word "protease" has been changed to "enzyme."
 **

     Line 709; typo -> 'either typical or atypical'

 **
 This change has been made.
 **

     Line 755; 'content level' should be 'continental level'?

 **
 This change has been made.
 **

-    Line 788; what does adding the 'exposed' variable in this model mean and why is that important for SARS-CoV-2 Line 852; typo, duplicate 'has coordinated'
+    Line 788; what does adding the 'exposed' variable in this model mean and why is that important for SARS-CoV-2

 **
+This sentence has been modified to read "To accurately capture the dynamics of SARS-CoV-2, the addition of a fourth compartment, i.e. a susceptible-exposed-infectious-recovered model, may be appropriate because such models account for the relative lengths of incubation and infectious periods" and now includes a citation to Heng & Althaus (2020).
+**

+    Line 852; typo, duplicate 'has coordinated'

+**
-This typo has been corrected
+This typo has been corrected.
 **

     Line 874; typo, "as in the current pandemic"